-S Display messages Possible causes/consequences and Solutions On-board computer and displays Visit workshop ASR has been deactivated due to a malfunction.
-The engine power output may be reduced. ▲ WARNING The driven wheels can spin when accelerating.
+Display messages Possible causes/consequences and ▶ Solutions ASR has been deactivated due to a malfunction.
+The engine power output may be reduced.
+Visit workshop ↑ WARNING The driven wheels can spin when accelerating.
 There is an increased risk of skidding and accidents. ▶ Drive on with care. ▶ Visit a qualified specialist workshop immediately.
-On-board com Visit workshop BAS has been deactivated due to a malfunction.
-WARNING The brake system continues to function normally, but without electronic support.
+BAS has been deactivated due to a malfunction. ↑ WARNING Visit workshop The brake system continues to function normally, but without electronic support.
 The braking distance can increase in emergency braking situations.
 There is a risk of an accident.
-Drive on with care.
-Visit a qualified specialist workshop immediately.
-Unavailable ASR and BAS have been deactivated due to undervoltage.
+Drive on with care. ▶ Visit a qualified specialist workshop immediately.
+ASR and BAS have been deactivated due to undervoltage.
 The battery may not be being charged.
-WARNING The brake system continues to function normally, but without the functions listed above.
+Unavailable ↑ WARNING The brake system continues to function normally, but without the functions listed above.
 The wheels could therefore lock if you brake hard, for example.
 The braking distance can increase in emergency braking situations.
 The driven wheels can spin when accelerating.
-There is an increased risk of skidding and accidents.
-Drive on with care.
-Visit a qualified specialist workshop immediately.
-Brake wear Visit workshop The brake pads/linings have reached their wear limit.
-Have the brake pads/linings replaced as soon as possible at a qualified specialist workshop.
+There is an increased risk of skidding and accidents. ▶ Drive on with care. ▶ Visit a qualified specialist workshop immediately.
+The brake pads/linings have reached their wear limit. ▶ Have the brake pads/linings replaced as soon as possible at a Brake wear Visit qualified specialist workshop.

+workshop

+Display messages

+workshop

-Display messages Possible causes/consequences and ► Solutions S (1) BRAKE Brake fluid Visit workshop There is insufficient brake fluid in the fluid reservoir.
-WARNING Braking performance can be impaired.
-There is a risk of an accident.
-Stop the vehicle as soon as possible, paying attention to road and traffic conditions.
-Check the brake fluid level in the brake fluid reservoir (▷ page 223).
-If the brake fluid is below the MIN mark: Do not continue driving under any circumstances.
-Do not add brake fluid.
-This does not solve the problem.
-Consult a qualified specialist workshop.
-If the brake fluid is above the MIN mark: Drive on with care.
-Visit a qualified specialist workshop immediately.
-On-board computer and displays (I) BRAKE Brake force distri- bution EBD has been deactivated due to undervoltage.
+There is insufficient brake fluid in the fluid reservoir.

+Braking performance can be impaired.

+- Stop the vehicle as soon as possible, paying attention to road and traffic conditions. - ► Check the brake fluid level in the brake fluid reservoir (> page 220).

+If the brake fluid is below the MIN mark:

+- ▶ Do not continue driving under any circumstances. - ▶ Do not add brake fluid.
+This does not solve the problem. - ► Consult a qualified specialist workshop.

+If the brake fluid is above the MIN mark:

+- ▶ Drive on with care. - ▶ Visit a qualified specialist workshop immediately.

+Brake force distribution EBD has been deactivated due to undervoltage.

 The battery may not be being charged.

-WARNING The rear wheels could lock when you apply the brakes.
+The rear wheels could lock when you apply the brakes.
 The braking distance can increase in emergency braking situations.

 There is an increased risk of skidding and accidents.

-Stop the vehicle as soon as possible, paying attention to road and traffic conditions.
-Do not drive on.
-Consult a qualified specialist workshop.
-(C) BRAKE Brake force distri- bution Visit work- shop EBD has been deactivated due to a malfunction.
-WARNING The rear wheels could lock when you apply the brakes.
+- Stop the vehicle as soon as possible, paying attention to road and traffic conditions.

+- ▶ Do not drive on.

+- ► Consult a qualified specialist workshop.

+Brake force distribution Visit workshop EBD has been deactivated due to a malfunction.

+The rear wheels could lock when you apply the brakes.
 The braking distance can increase in emergency braking situations.

 There is an increased risk of skidding and accidents.

-Stop the vehicle as soon as possible, paying attention to road and traffic conditions.
-Do not drive on.
-Consult a qualified specialist workshop.
+- ► Stop the vehicle as soon as possible, paying attention to road and traffic conditions.

+- ▶ Do not drive on.

+- ► Consult a qualified specialist workshop.